+2020 has been full of uncertainty as the global COVID-19 pandemic has slowed many sectors.
+One place it hasn’t slowed is software development.
+New products and services have to keep up with changing consumer habits.
+This year saw lots of development in online shopping as well as video conferencing.
 Have you already been thinking about next year’s trends in development technologies and skills needed to create the most innovative solutions?
-Well, we have 🙂 Our HR colleagues have been pondering what kind of new skills are needed and which way we should develop our tech pool to meet our clients’ future expectations.
-So, here we have come up with a short list of competencies that we think will be in high demand in the months to come!
+Well, we’ve been thinking about what kind of new skills are in demand in 2021 and which way we should develop our tech pool to stay competitive.
+So, here we have come up with a short list of skills that we think will be in high demand in the new year!

-Along with the dynamic development of new technologies, there is still a need for new hands on the IT job market.
-The most in-demand developers are those who possess unique knowledge and competences adapted to the current and future needs of the ever-changing market.
-Do you know which skills will be most favoured by employers in the coming year?
-We invite you to read our forecasts for 2019!
+Along with the dynamic development of new technologies, there is still a need for new developers in the IT job market.
+The most in-demand developers are those who have unique expertise adapted to the current and future needs of the ever-changing market.
+Do you know which skills will be most favored by employers in the coming year?
+Read on for our forecasts for 2021!

-Blockchain is a technology that will undoubtedly have a huge impact on the construction of the next generation of the Internet.
-It can already be said that the solution has revolutionised the contemporary world and will continue to inspire further changes.
+Blockchain is a technology that will undoubtedly have a huge impact on the next generation of the internet.
+Blockchain proponents want to revolutionize how we organize data and will continue to inspire further changes.

-And, what is the expected outcome of this trend?
-First of all, it can be assumed that a large number of traditional enterprises will have to change or will be replaced by companies ready to take full advantage of the blockchain technology.
+And, what’s the outcome of this trend?
+First of all, more traditional enterprises will have to change to stay relevant or will be edged out by companies ready to take full advantage of blockchain technology.

-According to “THE BANK OF THE FUTURE: The ABCs of Digital Disruption in Finance” report, the biggest role in the financial revolution, as a result of development, will now have start-ups, and great technological giants, who have a huge number of users worldwide, will gain – access to powerful databases.
+According to “THE BANK OF THE FUTURE: The ABCs of Digital Disruption in Finance” report, the biggest role in the financial revolution is access to powerful databases.
+Investment in development will create new tools that startups and tech giants can gain new users.

 Fintech may be a competition for traditional banks, but this is not the only option.
-The more optimistic option assumes that FinTech companies will be open for cooperation.
-Regardless of what the future of traditional banks will look like, the development of new technologies and, consequently, the introduction of such solutions as mobile wallets or automated consultants will increase the demand for programmers who will be able to create such innovative products in line with the needs of this dynamically growing market.
+The more optimistic option assumes that fintech companies will be open to cooperation.
+Regardless of what the future of traditional banks will look like, the development of new technologies and, consequently, the introduction of such solutions as mobile wallets or automated consultants will increase the demand for programmers who can create such innovative products in line with the needs of this dynamically growing market.

 Machine Learning and Artificial Intelligence

-And what kind of employers look for people specializing in the field of artificial intelligence?
-According to the report “Artificial Intelligence.
-The Next Digital Frontier” created by McKinsey & Company, the adoption of artificial intelligence is unevenly distributed among the industries.
-Strong sectors such as financial, new technologies and communication are the decisive leaders.
+Employers looking for AI specialists concentrate in finance and big tech according to the McKinsey report the report “Artificial Intelligence.
+The Next Digital Frontier.”
 Companies in these fields have the greatest need for qualified specialists with the knowledge in the field of machine learning.

-What’s more, it has been emphasized that the knowledge of programming languages is not the only job requirement when it comes programmers.
+What’s more, it has been emphasized that the knowledge of programming languages is not the only job requirement when it comes to programmers.
 In order to perform well, they must follow the latest trends and know what solutions will meet the users’ expectations.
-It is also necessary to have and innovative and creative mind that will help design applications tailored to, for example, Pokemon Go or Instagram, which have won the hearts of millions of users around the world.
-Creating new solutions that will be able to improve the quality of a given software, as well as the so-called the best user experience would not be possible without problem solving.
+It is also necessary to have an innovative and creative mind that will help design applications.
+Creating new solutions that will be able to improve the quality of a given software, as well as the best user experience would not be possible without problem-solving.

-The IT industry has been developing dynamically for many years and we have no doubts that it will still be evolving even faster in the upcoming years.
+The IT industry has been developing dynamically for many years and we have no doubt that it will still be evolving even faster in the 2021.
 The knowledge of innovative technologies, but above all, tracking and following the latest trends constantly are the skills that are, and will be, increasingly in demand.
-In our opinion, in 2019, the most important issue will be to understand the customers’ and users’ needs.
+Next year the most important issue will be to understand the customers’ and users’ needs.
 This is a basis on which software will be developed that has to be adapted to and suited to the latest trends of the constantly changing market.